Indoor Free Play

 We are lucky enough to have a large enclosed outside area.
 Being outdoors is the very best place for children to practice and master their emerging physical skills.
 It is outside that our pre-schoolers can fully and freely experience gross motor skills such as running, jumping and climbing.

-Just like inside, the garden is set up daily in line with the childrens' next steps, each area of the EYFS curriculum and include adult led activities, giving the children a wide variety of learning opportunities.
+Just like inside, the garden is set up daily in line with the childrens' next steps, each area of the Birth to Five curriculum and include adult led activities, giving the children a wide variety of learning opportunities.

 Once a week we join the reception class for Forest School.
 This gives the children the opportunity to explore the forest area within the school grounds.
 They can make fire pits and natural habitats for insects and wildlife.
 This enhances their knowledge and understanding of the world, as well as many other skills.
 Apart from anything, the children love Forest School - making popcorn in the fire pit is a particular favourite!